dilantha111/100-days-of-code/log.md

 ### Day 6: June 11, 2017

 **Today's Progress**: I found a way to make social logins with laravel.
 That's easier.Socialite an official package by laravel.

+**Restarted!!!!!!!** << I missed few days.
+So according to rules.
+I restared the challenge.

+### Day 1: June 18, 2017

+**Today's Progress**: Made all the migrations needed for the tables.
+And partially completed the foriegn key constrainsts.
+This is important for deleting the unnecessary data automatically by the database engine.

+**Thoughts:** I am gonna win this game !!!